apryakhin/legion.stanford.edu/publications.md

 <a name="vldb2018"></a>__A Distributed Multi-GPU System for Fast Graph Processing__ [PDF](/pdfs/vldb2018.pdf), [Software Release](https://github.com/LuxGraph/Lux) <br/>
 _Zhihao Jia, Yongkee Kwon, Galen Shipman, Pat McCormick, Mattan Erez and Alex Aiken_ <br/>
-To appear in the International Conference on Very Large Data Bases (VLDB 2018) <br/>
+In the International Conference on Very Large Data Bases (VLDB 2018) <br/>
 __Abstract:__ We present Lux, a distributed multi-GPU system that achieves fast graph processing by exploiting the aggregate memory bandwidth of multiple GPUs and taking advantage of locality in the